British Orienteering

-Subjects will be delivered by many different guests.
+Subjects will be vary and be delivered by many different guests.
 Some will draw on the experience of members from across the country, showing examples of successful club projects.
 In others we will hear from people outside of orienteering which will support your individual or club needs.

 If you are unable to attend a Webinar, shortly afterwards we will upload the presenter slides and a recording of the session onto this page.